 It’s scientifically proven that clear call-to-actions drive great results, so tell people what you want them to do after viewing your profile.

-What is the end result you're looking to get?
+What is the result you’re looking to get?

 An email address?